HackyHour/Bielefeld/README.md

-# HackyHour Würzburg
+# HackyHour Bielefeld

 ## About

-Come to talk about Code, Tools and Science in a social environment.
-If you have a problem in one of those areas: bring it along and get help.
-We also plan to make hands on sessions where we learn and apply new techniques or tools.
-You can also find companions to join a professional or fun project.
+Our Hacky Hour features interesting (research) software applications, tools, and libraries.
+The Hacky Hour takes place on the first Friday of each month.
+Anyone interested can participate, it is not necessary to register in advance.

-For up to date information visit our [website](http://hackyhour.github.io/template/).
+For more information check out our [website](https://hackyhour.github.io/Bielefeld/)